 Healthy Skin

 Malic acid is a chief ingredient commonly used in anti-ageing creams and skincare essentials.
-The goodness of bioactive compound in malic acid brightens the skin and enhance skin texture and complexion.
+The goodness of bioactive compounds in malic acid brightens the skin and enhances skin texture and complexion.
 The acid also helps to balance the pH of the skin, which clears dead skin cells and works great in healing acne.
 Apart from these, it also acts as a humectant that aids to keep skin nourished and hydrated.

 Remedies Dandruff